-Policy.
-In addition, 94% of the employees interviewed know how to file a complaint under the Policy if they became the victim of unlawful harassment, while 91% know how to file a complaint under the Policy if they witness unlawful harassment.
-Significantly, the employees who participated in the audit overwhelmingly responded that they are not only aware of the Policy and complaint procedures, but are also willing to utilize the Policy and file a complaint if they became the victim of unlawful harassment.
-Indeed, 97% of the employees reported that they would file a complaint under the Policy if they became a victim of harassment.
+Based upon the above information, we conclude that the Policy is both effective and trustworthy.
+Indeed, an overwhelming number of employees (98.1%) are aware of the Policy.
+In addition, 94.2% of the employees we interviewed know how to file a complaint under the Policy if they became the victim of unlawful harassment, while 91.5% know how to file a complaint under the Policy if they witness unlawful harassment.4 Significantly, the employees who participated in the audit overwhelmingly responded that they are not only aware of the Policy and complaint procedures, but are also willing to utilize the Policy and file a complaint if they became the victim of unlawful harassment.
+Indeed, 96.4% of the employees reported that they would file a complaint under the Policy if they became a victim of harassment.

-Finally, a large majority of employees who participated in the audit reported that they had received training on the policy (87%) and were aware that they could file a complaint with the Department of Personnel if they felt uncomfortable reporting harassment to their supervisors (83%)
+Finally, a large majority of employees who participated in the audit reported that they had received training on the policy (92.9%) and were aware that they could file a complaint with the Department of Personnel if they felt uncomfortable reporting harassment to their supervisors (83.8%)

-&lt;sup>4 Ninety-nine percent of the employees who participated in the audit stated they were aware of the Policy, ninety-four percent of the employees who participated in the audit stated they were aware of the procedures for filing a complaint if they became the victim of harassment and ninety-one percent of the employees who participated in the audit reported they were aware of the procedures for filing a complaint if they witnessed unlawful harassment.
+4 Ninety-nine percent of the employees who participated in the audit stated they were aware of the Policy, ninety-four percent of the employees who participated in the audit stated they were aware of the procedures for filing a complaint if they became the victim of harassment and ninety-one percent of the employees who participated in the audit reported they were aware of the procedures for filing a complaint if they witnessed unlawful harassment.